 Active Citizenry Series Workshop Schedule 2019-2020

 This workshop aims to highlight how complex and intricate the three branches of government are, and how they work together.
 Many of us are taught in basic Civic and US History courses that each branch of government has a set list of duties that they are restricted to, when in actuality they are very intertwined.
-Participants who attend this workshop will walk away with a more holistic understanding of the United States government.
+Participants who attend this workshop will walk away with a more holistic understanding of the United States government not only on the federal level, but on the state and local levels as well.

 - Outcomes Covered: A, B, C, E, F